1pkg/dblog/content/posts/golang_dead_end_generics_journey.md

 ## Update

+##### April 27, 2021

 This post sparked quite intense discussions on [reddit](https://www.reddit.com/r/golang/comments/mz6tmd/my_two_cents_on_recent_generics_events_in_go/).

 As pointed out in comments, logically, go actually does follow semver.
 And I originally misread somewhat confusing [release page](https://golang.org/doc/devel/release.html). `It's not a "major" version in the Semver sense of the word, they are just referring to the Go maintenance policy.` Which makes the idea of releasing generics in go1.x idea even worse, in my opinion.

 More importantly, there were a lot of people defending different sides of the generics camp in their own way.
 Which clearly shows that at least some of my points ("generics will make a part of community disappointed") were valid.
 Nevertheless, I didn't mean to start another round of holywar on this subject, neither to force people to change their position.
 My only intention is and ever was to share my perspective and discuss this thrilling topic with others.

+##### May 02, 2021

+As also pointed, "unsound" has a very particular meaning in type theory.
+Therefore "Generics make existing go type system inconsistent" is more accurate thing to say.
+Also a lot of commenters were frustrated by the phrase "in result, technically, just adding a syntax sugar on top of beloved `interface{}` type, thus trading language complexity for a syntax sugar".
+I admit my mistake here, unconsciously, I didn't list obvious benefit that any generics implementation will bring - improved type safety.